Rocks Off counts down 100 of the best 70s songs spanning all genres from the diverse decade we all know and love…

 23. “Bohemian Rhapsody” – Queen (1975)

 This immortal anthem (or should that be opera?) will always be one of the greatest compositions in the history of rock.
-But what many people forget is that it also virtually single handedly invented the music video.
-Ahead of its time in so many ways, this truly is one of the best 70s songs.
+But what many people forget is that it also virtually single-handedly invented the music video.
+Ahead of its time in so many ways, this truly is one of the best 70s songs and a lesson in musical arrangement and beauty.

 22. “Bennie And The Jets” – Elton John (1974)